apache/jena/docs/fuseki-logging.md

 Logging is enabaled by default.

-The server uses a number of logs, which can be controlled with `log4j`,
+The server uses a number of logs, which can be controlled with `log4j`.
+A `log4j.properties` file in the FUSEKI_BASE directory overrides the built configuration.

 | Full Log name | Usage |
 |---------------|-------|